ga-wdi-lessons/es6/readme.md

 let obj = {x,y}
 ```

-NOTE: this is not `let` giving us this ability. `vars` and `conts` can be used to set object properties the same way in es6
+NOTE: this is not `let` giving us this ability. `vars` and `const` can be used to set object properties the same way in es6

 #### You do: Concise methods and properties practice (10 / 105)